 At the inception of the Lilly Agreement, given our rights to opt-out from the development of ocadusertib, we believed at the minimum, we had a commitment to fund the development costs up to \$65.0 million as discussed above.
 We considered this commitment to fund the development costs as a significant financing component of the contract, which we accounted for as a reduction of the upfront fee to derive the transaction price.
 This financing component was recorded as a liability at its net present value of approximately \$57.9 million using a 6.4% discount rate.
 Interest expense was accreted on such liability over the expected commitment period, adjusted for timing of expected cost share payments.
-No interest was accreted during the three and six months ended June 30, 2024 and 2023.
+No interest was accreted during the three months ended March 31, 2025 and 2024.

 At the inception, we allocated the net transaction price of \$67.1 million to each performance obligation based on our best estimate of its relative standalone selling price using the adjusted market assessment approach.
 The transaction price allocated to the non-CNS penetrant IP of \$60.4 million was recognized as revenue upon delivery of the non-CNS penetrant IP to Lilly during the first quarter of 2021.
 The transaction price allocated to the CNS penetrant IP of \$6.7 million was recognized as revenue from the effective date of the Lilly Agreement through the eventual acceptance by Lilly in June 2022 using the input method.
-There was no outstanding deferred revenue related to Lilly Agreement as of June 30, 2024 and December 31, 2023.
+There was no outstanding deferred revenue related to Lilly Agreement as of March 31, 2025 and December 31, 2024.

-On September 28, 2023, we entered into an amendment to the Lilly Agreement which provides, among others that if we exercise our first opt-out right, we have the right to opt-in to the co-funding of ocadusertib development, upon us providing notice to Lilly within 30 days of certain events as specified in the Lilly Agreement, and as a result receive greater royalties from sales.
-Following the amendment to the Lilly Agreement, on September 29, 2023, we provided the first opt-out notice to Lilly, and our share on the ocadusertib development cost was capped to \$22.6 million through April 1, 2024.
-If we exercise our opt-in right, we will be required to continue to share in global development costs, and if we later exercise our second opt-out right (no later than April 1, 2025), our share in global development costs will be up to a specified cap through December 31, 2025, as provided for in the Lilly Agreement.
+In September 2023, we provided our first-opt out notice to Lilly, and concurrently entered into a second amendment to the Lilly Agreement.
+The amended Lilly Agreement provided, among others that if we exercise our first opt-out right, we have the right to opt-in to the co-funding of ocadusertib development, upon us providing notice to Lilly within 30 days of certain events as specified in the Lilly Agreement, and as a result receive greater royalties from sales.
+If we decide to exercise our opt-in right, we will be required to continue to share in global development costs, capped at a specified amount and for a specified period if we exercise our second opt-out right.

-Lilly billed us \$21.4 million for our share of development costs incurred through April 1, 2024, and the amount was fully paid as of June 30, 2024.
-The outstanding liability to Lilly reported within other long-term liabilities (current and non-current) in the condensed balance sheet as of June 30, 2024 and December 31, 2023 amounted to \$40.0 million and \$43.6 million, respectively.
-As discussed above, following the amendment to the Lilly Agreement, and us providing the first opt-out notice to Lilly, our cost share obligation for ocadusertib development ended on April 1, 2024.
-Although currently we are no longer obligated to pay Lilly for our share in the ocadusertib development cost incurred subsequent to April 1, 2024, the outstanding liability reported in our condensed balance sheet as of June 30, 2024 amounting to \$40.0 million has not been recognized as revenue because we cannot conclude that it is probable that a significant reversal of the amount of revenue, if recognized, will not occur until the likelihood of us exercising our opt-in right becomes remote, or when the opt-in right period lapses.
+As discussed above, following us providing the first opt-out notice to Lilly, our cost share obligation for ocadusertib development ended on April 1, 2024.
+We paid Lilly a total of \$21.4 million for our share of development costs incurred through April 1, 2024.
+As of March 31, 2025 and December 31, 2024, the outstanding liability to Lilly reported within other long-term liabilities in the condensed balance sheets amounted to \$40.0 million.
+Although our cost share obligation for the ocadusertib development ended on April 1, 2024, the outstanding liability reported in our condensed balance sheet as of December 31, 2024 and March 31, 2025 amounting to \$40.0 million has not been recognized as revenue during the respective periods, because we cannot conclude that it is probable that a significant reversal of the amount of revenue, if recognized, will not occur until the likelihood of us exercising our opt-in right becomes remote, or when the opt-in right period lapses.